ME-ICA/tedana/docs/outputs.rst

 TEDPCA and TEDICA use component tables to track relevant metrics, component classifications, and rationales behind classifications.
 The component tables and additional information are stored as tsv and json files.
-`A full descriptions of these outputs are here`_.
+`A full description of these outputs are here`_.

-.. _Full descriptions of these outputs are here: classification_output_descriptions.html
+.. _A full description of these outputs are here: classification_output_descriptions.html

 *********************